Q-type Queens car (New York City Subway car): History

 The Q-types were built for elevated railway service to the 1939 New York World's Fair, though used in both Flushing and Astoria service.
 They were rebuilt from BU cars in the 1200 and 1400 series, elevated rolling stock originally built in 1903 and 1907.
 There were 30 three-car Q sets numbered 1600–1629 A-B-C, and 13 two-car QX sets numbered 1630–1642 A-B. The Q sets were arranged in three-car sets with the center car as a trailer, while the QX sets were arranged as married pairs with a motor car and a control trailer.
 Involved in this conversion were all remaining 1400 series cars that had not been rebuilt to the 1923 C-type conversion, saved for 2 cars that had been independently rebuilt following an accident in 1910.
 The remaining cars used were 1200 series cars.
 22 1200 series cars were left over after completion of the Q-type conversion, 1 of which was converted to a trailer shortly after the city takeover.
 All trailer cars in these units had originally been of the 1200 series.

 After BMT service on the joint IRT-BMT Flushing Line and Astoria Line ended in 1949, the QX-types were all removed from service and placed in work service.
 The Q-types were refitted for operation on the IRT Third Avenue Line in Manhattan.
 After the latter line closed in 1955, the Q-types were refitted again to operate on the BMT Myrtle Avenue Line in 1958 to replace the last elevated BU gate cars in passenger service.
-A year before, a few trains of these freshly rehabilitated units did a one-day test in service on the Franklin Ave.
-Shuttle on October 10, 1957.
-Service on Myrtle Ave. finally got underway in July 1958.
+A year before, a few trains of these freshly rehabilitated units did a one-day test in service on the Franklin Avenue Shuttle on October 10, 1957.
+Service on Myrtle Avenue finally got underway in July 1958.
 By September, all of the old convertible gate cars had been retired.
-The Q-types then spent the next 11 years in service on Myrtle Ave. until the lower part of the line closed on October 4, 1969, when they were finally retired.
+The Q-types then spent the next 11 years in service on Myrtle Avenue until the part of the line west of Central Avenue closed on October 4, 1969, when they were finally retired.

 Preservation

-Today, only two Q-Type cars are preserved:
+Today, only two Q-type cars are preserved: